Lattice-Renormalized Tunneling Models for Superconducting Qubit Materials: Materials System and Defect Sites

-\paragraph{Defect Structures.} A prior work has demonstrated that interstitial, self-trapped H favors tetrahedral sites in bcc Nb \cite{Sundell2004}; however, at low temperatures, self-trapped H precipitates into ordered niobium hydrides \cite{Magerl1983, Leibengood2025, TorresCastanedo2024, Garcia-Wetten2025}.
+A prior work has demonstrated that interstitial, self-trapped H favors tetrahedral sites in bcc Nb \cite{Sundell2004}; however, at low temperatures, self-trapped H precipitates into ordered niobium hydrides \cite{Magerl1983, Leibengood2025, TorresCastanedo2024, Garcia-Wetten2025}.
 Consequently, most H atoms that exhibit tunneling behavior must be trapped by other point defects such as O, Ti, and Zr \cite{Neumaier1982,Wipf1984,Magerl1986,Cordero2022}.
-We apply our formalism to self-trapped H and H trapped by adjacent O, Ti, and Zr.
+We therefore apply our formalism to self-trapped H and H trapped by adjacent O, Ti, and Zr.
 Oxygen, which occupies interstitial octahedral sites in the bcc structure \cite{Reynolds2024}, is well-known to exhibit hydrogen tunneling behavior \cite{Wipf1984, Magerl1986}, whereas Ti and Zr are substitutional defects that also exhibit hydrogen tunneling behavior \cite{Neumaier1982, Cannelli1994,Cordero2022}.
+We also consider the potential for H to be trapped by substitutional Ta whose presence in Nb films may be expected due to its chemical similarity to Nb and possible role as a encapsulation layer for Nb films \cite{Bal2024}.

+\autoref{fig:h_sites} presents the distribution of H interstitial sites relative to an interstitial O site and a substitutional Ti site within a $2\times2\times1/2$ supercell of bcc Nb.
+Each H site is indexed by its relative distance to the defect site.
+To identify the preferred H interstitial positions adjacent to an O interstitial site, we computed the formation energy of OH complexes ($E_f^\mathrm{OH}$) for all H sites up to the 8th nearest neighbor H sites in a $4\times 4\times 4$ supercell as

+where $E_\mathrm{OH}$, $E_\mathrm{O}$, and $E_\mathrm{H}$ are the total energies of the OH complex, a single O interstitial, and a single H insterstitial computed using density functional theory (DFT).
+The term $n_{Nb}$ denotes the number of Nb atoms in the supercell, and the Nb chemical potential, $\mu_\mathrm{Nb}$, is referenced to the total energy per atom of bcc Nb.

+\autoref{tab:OH_ef} summarizes the O-H complex formation energies, the degeneracies of corresponding adjacent H sites, and the position of the tetrahedral sites relative to the O interstitial.
+We find that the favored site is a 7th nearest neighbor tetrahedral site with a formation energy of -72.5\,meV.
+This value is in reasonable agreement with the experimentally reported binding enthalpy of $\sim$100 meV \cite{Wipf1984}.
+These data show that H unambiguously occupies a well-defined tetrahedral site in the presence of an O trap.
+At the millikelvin operating temperatures relevant for superconducting qubits, only this site will be thermodynamically accessible, and therefore we use it when computing the tunnel splitting of O-trapped H in the remaining work.

+The preference for this site can be understood on two complementary grounds.
+First, the elastic dipole tensors for H and O interstitials in bcc Nb take the form: